Club Leader Resources

-Managing money is one of the most crucial aspects of running a successful club.
-From securing funding and managing bank accounts to understanding budgets and ensuring compliance with Australian tax requirements, financial management plays a key role in achieving your club’s goals.
+Managing money is one of the most crucial aspects of running a successful Club.
+From securing funding and managing bank accounts to understanding budgets and ensuring compliance with Australian tax requirements, financial management plays a key role in achieving your Club’s goals.

 Key Topics Include: